rgseoo7/GetToTheBenchGame/README.md

-This app is called TheBench
+1. This app is called GetToTheBench
-The goal of this game is to retreive two benches in order to beat the game.
+2. The goal of this game is to retreive the bench at the other side of the screen
-Press Enter to start game
+3. Press Enter to start game
+4. Use UP,DOWN,LEFT,RIGHT keys to move
+5. Use backspace to go back to title screen
-Touch two benches to win
+6. Touch bench to win
-Touch the wall in order to lose
+7. Touch any of the obstacles: margotrobbie, gigachad, or the squatrack to lose